Probate Q&A Series

 At the hearing, present evidence that the copy is genuine and that the decedent signed the original according to law.
 You can prove execution by:

-• Affidavits of witnesses who saw the decedent sign.
+• Affidavits or testimony of witnesses who saw the decedent sign, if available.

-• Secondary evidence such as letters or drafts showing the decedent’s intent.
+• Secondary evidence such as a copy, drafts, or other evidence showing the contents of the will.

 3. Provide Notice to Interested Parties

-Proof of mailing and publication must be filed before the hearing.
+Proof of service should be filed before the hearing if required.

 4. Attend the Clerks’ Hearing

 At the scheduled hearing, present your petition, proof of notice and evidence of due execution.
 The clerk will review your documents and sworn testimony.
-If satisfied, the clerk will enter an order admitting the copy to probate as if the original were produced.
+If satisfied, the clerk will enter an order admitting the will to probate in solemn form.

 Step-by-Step Checklist